sancaruso/pdf-generator/README.md

 # Template pdf generator

 This is a small nodejs-script that generates a pdf-file, given some data and a [twig](https://twig.symfony.com/) template.
-It uses [wkhtmltopdf](https://wkhtmltopdf.org/). wkhtmltopdf has to be installed.
+It uses [wkhtmltopdf](https://wkhtmltopdf.org/) through the [wkhtmltopdf node package](https://github.com/devongovett/node-wkhtmltopdf). wkhtmltopdf has to be installed.

 ### Installation